 One of the most outstanding waterfalls in Ohio, Brandywine Falls in Cuyahoga Valley National Park are easy to visit and well worth the trip!

 Brandywine Falls is the tallest Ohio waterfall at over 60 feet high!
 The falls flow from the Brandywine Creek which extends from the Cuyahoga River.
-Brandywine Falls is just one of the many sights to be seen inside Cuyahoga Valley National Park, Ohio’s only National Park which covers 33,000 acres in Northeast Ohio!
+Brandywine Falls is just one of the many beautiful sights to be seen inside Cuyahoga Valley National Park, Ohio’s only National Park which covers 33,000 acres in Northeast Ohio!

 Where are Brandywine Falls?